jennny06/cse110/index.md

 ## Me as a Person

+I am a graduating senior majoring in CS with specialization in Bioinformatics.

 My quote today is:
 > Happiness is the only thing that multiplies when you share it.